PaoloMazzon/Astro/docs/classes/Renderer.md

  + `h -> Num` Height of the window.

 Sets the size of the window in pixels.

+## setup_lighting
+`static setup_lighting(internal_width, internal_height, drawn_width, drawn_height)`

+Parameters
+ + `internal_width -> Num` Internal width the shadows will be drawn at.
+ + `internal_height -> Num` Internal height the shadows will be drawn at.
+ + `drawn_width -> Num` Width the shadows must be drawn at when put to the screen.
+ + `drawn_height -> Num` Height the shadows must be drawn at when put to the screen.

+Setups the lighting subsystem.
+Most of the time you would want the internal/drawn to be identical but you may specify smaller ones for performance reasons.
+The internal width/height are the resolution of the internal lighting surface that will be made and the drawn width/height are their size when they are drawn to the screen.
+For example, if your game is 800x600, you may want an internal resolution of 400x300 for performance reasons but you will still want it drawn at 800x600.

 ## window_width
 Read only: `static window_width`